nikolai-miklin/entr_ineq/README.md

 # entr_ineq
 MATLAB package for calculating entropic inequalities.
 [PACKAGE IS NOT COMPLETE.
-I'M CURRENTLY UPLOADING IT.]
+WE'RE CURRENTLY UPLOADING IT.]

 The main goal of the package is to calculate entropic inequalities from basic Shannon or von Neumann inequalities for a given set of random